drake7707/paintbynumbersgenerator/README.md

 # Paint by numbers generator
 Generate paint by number images (vectorized with SVG) from any input image.

+*** This project was a proof of concept for fun back in the day, it is not being actively maintained but feel free to fork and make your own changes.  ***

 ## Demo

 Try it out [here](https://drake7707.github.io/paintbynumbersgenerator/index.html)